Trasselfrisyr/NuEVI/README.md

 once that is complete press the reset button on the Teensy chip (you have to remove the top cover on the NuEVI to access this).
 Upon resetting, it should upload the new firmware onto the NuEVI.

 After uploading new firmware, you may need to reset the config memory of the NuEVI.
-It's a good idea to do between version upgrades, since the config parameter format often changes.
 To do this, press and hold the MENU and ENTER buttons while turning on the NuEVI.
+Note that this resets all sensor calibrations too.
+For new versions this should not be neccessary, as value and version checks are in place.